 How much does a COVID-19 vaccine cost without insurance?

 At this time, there is no charge to patients for the COVID-19 vaccination and its administration.
-However, if you are a new Cleveland Clinic patient with an eligible severe medical condition, there is a cost associated with your virtual or in-person visit.

 Can I get a discount on my COVID-19 vaccine?

 A discount is not necessary as there is no direct charge to patients for the COVID-19 vaccination at this time.
 Only insurance is charged for vaccine administration.